 Once more I am mourning the senseless execution of beautiful souls torn to shreds in the prime of their lives and in the middle of their innocent ordinary.
 I am again grieving more premature funerals and canceled weddings and discarded futures—and I want to be alone right now.

 Gun lover, please don’t tell me you’re grieving along with me today too.
-I just don’t buy it.
 You’re welcome to mourn, but I don’t think I want your company right now.

 If you’re still against greater gun control measures—I don’t want you to grieve alongside me today.

 If you’re part of the zealous, gun-glorifying community—I don’t want you to grieve alongside me today.